PhotonVision/photonvision-docs/source/docs/getting-started/about/advantages.rst

 High FPS Processing
 ^^^^^^^^^^^^^^^^^^^
-Compared to the alternative softwares, PhotonVision boasts higher frames per second which allows for a smoother video stream and detection of targets.
+Compared to alternative solutions, PhotonVision boasts higher frames per second which allows for a smoother video stream and detection of targets.
 This ensures that you get the greatest accuracy possible at time of your shot.

 Fully Open Source
 ^^^^^^^^^^^^^^^^^